-Morinaga Chocoball: Long-Selling Chocolate Snack Balls
+Chocoball: Morinaga’s Iconic Chocolate Snack Balls

-Kin no Angel and Gin no Angel
+Kin no Angel/Gin no Angel

-In exchange for either one Kin no Angel logo or five Gin no Angel logos, you can get an “Omocha no Kanzume (おもちゃのカンヅメ: Canned Toy)” from Morinaga.
+In exchange for either one Kin no Angel or five Gin no Angel logos, you can get an Omocha no Kanzume (おもちゃのカンヅメ: Toy’s Can) from Morinaga.

 Image: Rakuten Rakuma

-As you can guess, the Kin no Angel logo is much rarer than the Gin no Angel and is extremely difficult to obtain, for which reason, these logos can sometimes be seen being sold on online auction sites.
+As you can guess, the Kin no Angel logo is much rarer than Gin no Angel and is extremely hard to obtain.

 (Reference Page: Wikipedia チョコボール )